sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-filter/route-alerts.md

 This example uses the `-r` (rename) flag to specify a shorter name for the asset: `contact-filter`.

-Next, add the [Slack handler dynamic runtime asset][8] to Sensu with sensuctl:
+Next, add the [sensu/sensu-slack-handler][8] dynamic runtime asset to Sensu with sensuctl:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-slack-handler:1.5.0 -r sensu-slack-handler